Contact-Platform/Contact/API/README.md

 - [Watson Tone Analyzer (TA)](https://www.ibm.com/watson/services/tone-analyzer/ "TA Homepage"): Understand emotions and communication style in text.
 - [IBM Cloudant](https://www.ibm.com/cloud/cloudant "Cloudant Homepage"): A scalable JSON document database for web, mobile, IoT and serverless applications.
 - [Cloud Foundry](https://www.cloudfoundry.org/ "Cloud Foundry Homepage"): Makes it faster and easier to build, test, deploy and scale applications, providing a choice of clouds, developer frameworks, and application services.
 It's open source and available through a variety of private cloud distributions and public cloud instances (e.g. IBM Cloud).
-- [IBM Continous Delivery](https://www.ibm.com/cloud/continuous-delivery): Embrace DevOps in an enterprise-ready way.
+- [IBM Continuous Delivery](https://www.ibm.com/cloud/continuous-delivery): Embrace DevOps in an enterprise-ready way.
 Create toolchains that support your app delivery tasks.
 Automate builds, tests, deployments, and more.
 - [MapBox](https://www.mapbox.com/): An open source mapping platform for custom designed maps.
 Our APIs and SDKs are the building blocks to integrate location into any mobile or web app.

 [Jump back to top](#top)